 5. Self-Appraisal Templates

 This style of performance review template is actually one of the most important.
 Although self-appraisals won’t be used in the review session, they provide a lot of useful information beforehand, and they give the employee a chance to take an active role in their review.
-Employees can present their perspective, making the performance management process more equitable and two-sided.
+Employees can present their perspectives, making the performance management process more equitable and two-sided.

 6. 30-60-90 Templates